datajoedata/datajoedata/README.md

 ### Hello there, 👋

 Welcome to my GitHub repository.
 You can call me Joe, I'm an aspiring Data Analyst with some affinity to biotech and biology.
 This space showcases a collection of projects and repositories that highlight my evolving skills and abilities."My primary toolset includes SQL, Python (bs4, pandas, matplotlib, seaborn), Google Sheets, and Power BI.
-These tools enable me to efficiently extract, manipulate, and visualize data."
+These tools enable me to efficiently extract, manipulate, and visualize data.

 ### About Me:

+My name is João Vítor Oliveira Alexandre, joe is actually a nickame.
+I'm a ex-biotech student that switched career paths.
+I'm your regular Brazilian boy.
+I Love to go to the beach, drink some caipirinhas and watching documentaries about nature.
+And Kafka is my favorite writer.
-I'm driven by a strong passion for uncovering insights from meaningful data and helping others make informed decisions.
+As any data nerd, I have a deep impulse for uncovering insights into meaningful data and helping others make informed decisions.
 My dedication and enthusiasm fuel my efforts to build a robust skill set in various data-related tools and techniques.
 My ultimate goal is to breathe life into unused data, delivering value through its transformation.
-I'm a compulsive learner, learning makes me feel alive
+I'm a compulsive learner,